sejabu/Ethernia/README.md

-# LastBlock
+# ETHERNIA

- dApp to create digital testaments, enabling crypto inheritance management
+## Overview
+The ETHERNIA dApp enables users to create and manage digital wills for cryptocurrency assets.
+It allows testators to specify beneficiaries, distribute assets, and requires periodic proof-of-life confirmations.

+See more info in /docs.